edysfy/Group_website/sysImp.md

   </p>
   We inject the HTTP Client module into this service, so we can connect this service to our API.

-  The authentication service was a key part of our application.
-It allows users to gain extra funcitonality.
-For example only users can make posts, view their posts in a timeline, delete their own posts and search for others users posts, and set their age and gender.
-In order for this to work, the Authenication Service distriubte the authenication state throughout the application.
+  The Authentication Service was a key part of our application.
+It allows users to gain extra functionality.
+For example, only users can make posts, view their posts in a timeline, delete their posts, search for others user's posts, and set their age and gender.
+For this to work, the Authentication Service distributes the authentication state throughout the application.

   Lets take a look of the application when the user is NOT logged in: